romac/malachite/README.md

 ## About

-Malachite is a Byzantine-fault tolerant (BFT) consensus library implemented in Rust.
+Malachite is a Byzantine-fault tolerant (BFT) consensus engine implemented in Rust.
-The goal is to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.

-Bundled with Malachite comes a state-of-the-art implementation of the Tendermint consensus algorithm.
-Tendermint is a BFT consensus algorithm that is [optimistically responsive][responsive] and therefore exhibits high-performance.
-Additionally, this algorithm found adoption in many decentralized systems through its implementation in Go as part of [CometBFT](https://github.com/cometbft/cometbft/).
-CometBFT has been battle-tested for years, and many of the lessons and experiences of maintaining CometBFT inspired key [design decisions][announcement] that we took in Malachite.

 > [!IMPORTANT]
 > Malachite is pre-alpha software and still under heavy development.
 > At this stage, it is not meant for use in production.
-> The software is provided "as is" and has not been externally audited, use at your own risk.
+> The software is provided "as is" and has not been externally audited; use at your own risk.

+### Goals

+The goal is for Malachite to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.
+Therefore, Malachite addresses a particular void in the market: The lack of flexible, reliable, and high-performance distributed systems foundations, such as BFT consensus libraries.

+### Features

+#### Tendermint as a Library
+Bundled with Malachite comes a state-of-the-art implementation of the Tendermint BFT consensus algorithm.
+Tendermint is an [optimistically responsive][responsive] consensus algorithm, and therefore exhibits high-performance, and has found adoption in many decentralized systems through its implementation in Go as part of [CometBFT](https://github.com/cometbft/cometbft/).

+#### Design
+Key [design decisions][announcement] in Malachite are heavily inspired by lessons and experiences of maintaining CometBFT throughout the years.
+Malachite addresses numerous points of technical debt in the design of consensus engines, resulting in a lean, flexible, and reliable solution that performs at the highest level.

+#### Reliability and Performance
+Parts of Malachite were co-designed with their formal specification and model checking, notably for the Tendermint algorithm, which improved the confidence and reliability of this core library.

+Early [experiments][announcement] with Malachite show an average finalization latency of 780 ms at a scale of 100 validators with 1MB blocks.
+Depending on the setup, Malachite can clear up to 2.5 blocks per second or finalize up to 13.5 MB/s (around 50,000 transactions per second).

+#### Use-cases
+Malachite originated as a consensus core for the Starknet L2 decentralized sequencer.
+It will serve as the core consensus library in the [Madara][madara] and [Pathfinder][pathfinder] Starknet clients.
+Malachite is also being used for Farcaster’s newest backend layer called [Snapchain](https://github.com/farcasterxyz/snapchain-v0/).
+Thanks to its flexible design, Malachite is amenable to a broad range of environments, and a number of other teams are building and exploring in private.
+Please reach-out if interested, we would love to speak with more teams.

 ## Overview